Currently available for £1699.00 from NordicTrack

 This sea-change in approach does mean that unless you’re using the manual workout mode, you’ll need an internet connection at all times in order to stream the videos direct to the console as they’re streamed rather than stored in internal memory.
 This requirement shouldn’t pose a problem for most owners but it’s something worth keeping in mind if you’re planning to locate the bike in a garden studio where there isn’t already an operational wireless internet connection.

-In addition to the preset workout videos, which are completely free of charge and don’t require a subscription, the Commercial S22i comes with a 12-month family membership subscription to iFit giving you access to roughly another 400 videos! iFit also gives you access to tailored personalised training programmes, allows you to race courses against other iFit members, lets you map out your cycling route using Google maps, provides advice on sleep and nutrition and a good deal more.
+In addition to the preset workout videos, which are completely free of charge and don’t require a subscription, the Commercial S22i comes with a 30-day family membership subscription to iFit giving you access to hundreds of videos! iFit also gives you access to tailored personalised training programmes, allows you to race courses against other iFit members, lets you map out your cycling route using Google maps, provides advice on sleep and nutrition and a good deal more.
 For full details on everything iFit click here to visit their website.

 To complete the package the S22i comes with a built-in heart rate receiver, compatible music port for your mp3 player, stereo speakers, dual water bottle holders, cooling workout fan, and two 1.4kg (3lbs) dumbbells

 All in all the NordicTrack Commercial S22i indoor cycle is impressive.
 Really impressive.
-It’s not cheap, but what you get for your money is vastly more than your average indoor cycle.
-Vastly more.
-And with that iFit subscription included there’s enough content to keep you busy, well, pretty much forever.
+It’s not cheap, but what you get for your money is more than your average indoor cycle.

 Just because something is expensive that doesn't mean it's not great value for money.
 That's certainly the case with the NordicTrack Commerical S22i which we think offers outstanding value.
 True, it's not cheap, but right now it's a good deal cheaper than it usually is and it does give you many things that other models don't.
-It's a joy to use, is very comfortable and above all, it's immensely engaging thanks to that sumptuous 22-inch full-colour touch-screen and the included family membership of iFit.
+It's a joy to use, is very comfortable and above all, it's immensely engaging thanks to that sumptuous 22-inch full-colour touch-screen.
 The whole package is put together in such a way as to draw you into an exercise session in a way that's as close to being in a gym with a personal trainer as it's possible to get without actually being in a gym with a personal trainer.
 This is a genuinely outstanding indoor cycle that we highly recommend.

 NordicTrack Commercial S22i Studio Specifications